-These lemon sweet rolls are lovely, light yeast sweet rolls, filled with lemon sugar and topped with a lemon glaze.
+These knotted lemon poppy seed rolls are lovely, light sweet rolls, filled with lemon sugar and topped with a tart and sweet lemon glaze.

 Shaping the Knots

 Don’t be intimidated by the shape.
 It’s super easy and I’ve included some shaping photos below for you, as well to show just how easy it is!

 Get the Recipe: Knotted Lemon Poppy Seed Rolls

 - 1/2 cup (120 ml) milk

 - 1/3 cup (67 g) sugar

 - 1/4 cup (57 g) butter, softened

 - 3 cups (400 g) flour, plus more as needed